Corne173/IoT_Energy_Logger/Python/README.md

 ---
 This Python folder contains all the code used to get this project to where it is.
-As the project and its functionality evolves, so will the code base.
+As the project and its functionality evolves, so will the code base. `Python 3.9` is used throughout.
+Couldnt be bothered debugging into stability issue with 3.10+.

 ## `BigQuery.py`
 Contains scripts that: